Microscopic Particles Cause Catastrophic Failure

 Once identified, the component must be removed for repair or replacement- another time-consuming and often messy task.
 During all this time, the machinery is out of service, resulting in lost productivity and corresponding profits.
 In order to prevent a recurrence, the source of the contamination is investigated, and often the cylinder is a prime suspect.

 Due to relatively large internal volumes and manufacturing processes, new or repaired cylinders have developed a reputation for harboring destructive hydraulic fluid contamination.
 Consequently, when a sensitive valve or pump fails, the finger is often pointed at the cylinder manufacturer.

 Preventing Hydraulic Cylinder Contamination

-In order to prevent a hydraulic cylinder from contributing to the failure of other system components such as valves and pumps, the cylinder manufacturer must create and follow strict processes.
+Cylinder manufacturers must create and follow strict processes to prevent a hydraulic cylinder from contributing to the failure of other system components such as valves and pumps.

 Step 1: Identify Contamination Types Specific to Cylinder Manufacturing

-The first step is to identify the common types of contamination specific to the hydraulic cylinder manufacturing process.
+The first step is to identify the common types of hydraulic system contamination specific to the manufacturing process.

 - Category 2 – Soft Particles: Sources of soft particles during cylinder manufacturing include rubber or urethane seals, composite bearings, and cloth fibers.
 These soft particles typically cause failure by clogging orifices or small passageways.